 "What an incredible blessing!" he says of the opportunity to report news that informs, inspires and unites members of Churches of Christ.

-Bobby and his wife, Tamie, are the proud parents of three: Brady, 21, a preaching ministry major at Oklahoma Christian; Keaton, 17, a high school sophomore; and Kendall, 15, a high school freshman.
-The Rosses are longtime members of the Edmond Church of Christ in Oklahoma.
+Ross and his wife, Tamie, are the proud parents of son Brady and daughter-in-law Mary, son Keaton and daughter Kendall.
+The Rosses are longtime members of the Edmond Church of Christ in Oklahoma, where Bobby serves as a deacon for communications.